wizzat/essays/OLAPStreamProcessing.md

         "dest_url": "https://www.facebook.com/wizzat"
     } // 284 bytes (round up to 300)

 These events are streamed from the ad tracking servers to a centralized location where they reside on disk ready to be processed once per day.
 SQL is exceedingly common for performing data processing in a data warehouse, so it will also form the basis for many of the examples here.
-The stage table schema the data is dumped into throughout the day looks like this:
+The stage table the data is dumped into throughout the day looks like this:

     CREATE TABLE impressions_stage (
         imp_id UUID,         -- A unique ID